cmikedev/ecommerce/README.md

 * Notifications to users of their login status and the completion of actions
 * Role-based login
 * Full front-end CRUD functionality for the Superuser allowing them to add, read, update and delete products
-* A responsive products page which does not statically list the products allowing them to be updated at the front-end
+* A responsive Products page which does not statically list the products allowing them to be updated at the front-end
 * A Detail page which allows the user to view further information on a product
 * The ability for users to interact with the site by leaving comments
-* Notification of payment processing is no longer handled by JavaScript Alerts but by directing a user to a dedicate notification page
+* Notification of payment processing is no longer handled by JavaScript Alerts but by directing a user to a dedicated notification page

 Based on researching similar sites which sold either motorcycles or other vehicles it became apparent that a judiscious use of a small number of dark and light colours, usually shades of black and white, accentuated the colours of the products being sold and pushed them to the fore of the site.
 Site's such as [BMW's Autorrad](https://www.joeduffy.ie/motorrad) and [Kawasaki's Motorcycle site](https://www.kawasaki.co.uk/en/products) make use of a such a scheme.